-'Sleeping Beauty' Wakes Up Pilton
+'Sleeping Beauty' Wakes Up Pilton in 2023

 Pilton Theatre Productions successful presented the 2023 Pilton Panto 'Sleeping Beauty' by Lee Smith in Pilton Church Hall during the Half Term Holiday week in February.
 The panto was set in two brilliant scenes, The Palace (Human Kingdom) above, and The Enchanted Forest (Fairy Kingdom) below.